 English at Homerswood

-At Homerswood, we aim to develop, in all of our children, a positive attitude towards all aspect of English.
+At Homerswood, we aim to develop a positive attitude towards all aspects of English.
 We want the children to learn to love reading for pleasure, to feel pride in their learning, and to enjoy the freedom for expression that writing provides.